2023 Best Nursing Bachelor's Degree Schools in the Rocky Mountains Region

 Read full report on Nursing at University of Northern Colorado

-Lewis - Clark State College ranked #8 on this year’s Best Nursing Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Lewis - Clark State College is a small public school located in the small city of Lewiston.
+Lewis - Clark State College landed the #8 spot in the 2023 rankings for the best bachelor’s degree nursing programs.
+Lewis - Clark State College is a small public school located in the city of Lewiston.

 On average, nursing graduates from Lewis - Clark State College take out $27,296 in student loans while working on their Bachelor's Degree.

-Denver College of Nursing came in at #9 in this year’s edition of the Best Nursing Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
-Located in the large city of Denver, Denver College of Nursing is a private for-profit college with a small student population.
+Denver College of Nursing landed the #9 spot in the 2023 rankings for the best bachelor’s degree nursing programs.
+Located in the city of Denver, Denver College of Nursing is a private for-profit school with a small student population.

 The average amount in student loans that nursing majors at Denver College of Nursing take out while working on their Bachelor's Degree is $36,977.
 This translates to an average monthly loan payment of $390, based on a 10-year repayment plan.

-AmeriTech College - Draper ranked #10 on this year’s Best Nursing Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the suburb of Draper, AmeriTech College - Draper is a private for-profit school with a small student population.
+AmeriTech College - Draper landed the #10 spot in the 2023 rankings for the best bachelor’s degree nursing programs.
+Located in the suburb of Draper, AmeriTech College - Draper is a private for-profit college with a small student population.

 On average, nursing graduates from AmeriTech College - Draper take out $35,092 in student loans while working on their Bachelor's Degree.

-Read full report on Nursing at AmeriTech College - Draper
+Full Nursing at AmeriTech College - Draper Report

 Explore the best nursing schools for a specific state in the Rocky Mountains region.